Why SaaS UI/UX design matters in 2026

 - Allow users to save frequently used search and filter combinations

-Time-to-value (TTV)—the time between signup and realizing product value—is the most critical factor in preventing churn.
-Research shows 69% correlation between strong seven-day activation and strong three-month retention.
+Time-to-value (TTV), the time between signup and realizing product value, is the most critical factor in preventing churn.
+Research shows a 69% correlation between strong seven-day activation and strong three-month retention.

 Users make stay-or-go decisions within days, not months.
 Up to 91% of new users may abandon a product within 14 days if they don't find value quickly.